-Each year, in Year-6, pupils undertake a transition programme to their preferred Secondary School, including group discussion sessions and visits to the school.
-Those pupils with additional needs, access an 'Enhanced Transition Programme' with additional visits arranged through liaison between SENCos from both schools.
+Each year, in Year-6, pupils undertake a transition programme to their preferred Secondary School, including group discussion sessions and visits to the schools.
+Pupils with additional needs can access an 'Enhanced Transition Programme' with additional visits arranged through liaison between SENCos from both schools.

-Local Secondary Teaching Staff visit our school regularly and our pupils access a range of lessons at Secondary School.
+Local Secondary Teaching Staff visit our school regularly and our pupils are invited to join a range of lessons at Secondary School, beginning in Year 5.